fhelms8/Charity-Funding-Predictor/README.md

 * 4 activation functions: relu, sigmoid, relu, sigmoid (in that order, per layer). <br>
 <br>
 <br>
-I added a layer, added more nodes and kept the same pattern going for the activations, primarily to see where it got me with the accuracy to see what I should adjust for the next.
+I added a layer, added more nodes and kept the same pattern going for the activations, primarily to see where it got me with the accuracy to see what I should adjust for the next. <br>
 Results:<br>
 <br>
 There was a 1% increase in the accuracy.<br>